matleborgne/linux/installations/fedora/5-ssd-and-battery-life-optimizations.md

 - discarding, but not with the mount option in FSTAB.

 Indeed, I have read that too much discarding can be bad for battery life, as much as no discarding at all.
-So, we will use a systemd-timer for that.
+So, we will use a systemd-timer for that (normally already implemented in Fedora).

-Generally, I use this configuration :
+Generally, I use this configuration in FSTAB :
 ```ini
 BTRFS_OPTS="ssd,noatime,space_cache,commit=120,compress=zstd:1,x-systemd.device-timeout=0"
 ```